kingsley1989/kingsley1989.github.io/index.md

   As a machine learning researcher, I enjoy applying new technologies to solve real-life problems.
 Here are some projects that I created for the convenience of myself and my family.
 I also enjoy traveling and astrophotography during my sparse time.

-about_me_img: "/imgs/bostonharbor.JPG"
+about_me_img: "/imgs/AtlanticFishCo.jpeg"
 about_me_img_caption: |
-  Harbor Cruise, Boston, MA (Fall 2015)
+  Atlantic Fish Co., Boston, MA (Winter 2018)

 ---